Skip to content

 • Skin Health: Omega-3 fatty acids improve the health and function of the skin barrier, which serves as a first line of defense against pathogens.

 • Mood Improvement: EPA is beneficial in the management of mood and behavior.
-In fact, lower Omega-3 levels have been linked with an increased risk of mood disorders.
-A study in the *Journal of Abnormal Child Psychology* found that Omega-3 supplementation improved emotional lability and behavioral dysregulation in children.
+Lower Omega-3 levels have been linked with an increased risk of mood disorders.
+A study in the Journal of Abnormal Child Psychology found that Omega-3 supplementation improved children’s emotional lability and behavioral dysregulation.

 • Brain Development and Function: The brain is about 60% fat, and omega-3 fatty acids are one of the most prevalent fats in the brain.
 They are crucial for normal brain function and development.
 DHA, a type of omega-3, is a primary structural component of the brain and retina.
 It is crucial for the growth and functional development of the brain in infants and the maintenance of normal brain function throughout life.

 • Neurotransmitter Function: Omega-3 fatty acids play a role in the production and function of neurotransmitters, which are the brain’s chemical messengers.
-For example, they’re involved in the synthesis of serotonin, a neurotransmitter that helps regulate mood, sleep, and anxiety.
+For example, they’re synthesizing serotonin, a neurotransmitter that helps regulate mood, sleep, and anxiety.

 • Reduction in Inflammatory Markers: Omega-3 fatty acids have anti-inflammatory properties.
-Inflammation in the brain is linked to mood disorders, so reducing inflammation help improve mood.
+Inflammation in the brain is linked to mood disorders, so reducing inflammation helps improve mood.

-• Mental Health Disorders: There’s also some research linking omega-3 fatty acids to mental health disorders.
+• Mental Health Disorders: Some research links omega-3 fatty acids to mental health disorders.
 Studies have suggested that children with attention deficit hyperactivity disorder (ADHD) and depression may have lower levels of omega-3 in their bodies.
 Some research has suggested that omega-3 supplements might improve the behavior of children with ADHD.

-• Behavioral Function: A few studies have also suggested that children who consume higher amounts of omega-3 fatty acids have improved cognitive function and behavior.
+• Behavioral Function: A few studies have also suggested that children who consume higher omega-3 fatty acids have improved cognitive function and behavior.

 • Improved Behaviour and Language: Omega-3 fatty acids, particularly DHA and EPA, are essential for the healthy development and function of the brain, which has direct implications for behavior and language in children.
 Here’s how:

-• Brain Development and Cognitive Function:** The brain undergoes rapid growth and development during the early years of life, with Omega-3 fatty acids playing a crucial role in this process.
-They help build cell membranes in the brain and have been shown to affect the function of dopamine and serotonin, neurotransmitters that are vital for mood, behavior, and cognition.
-As such, Omega-3 fatty acids may have a positive impact on children’s cognitive abilities, including attention, memory, and learning, which are all essential for appropriate behavior and language development.
+• Brain Development and Cognitive Function: The brain undergoes rapid growth and development during the early years of life, with Omega-3 fatty acids playing a crucial role in this process.
+They help build cell membranes in the brain and have been shown to affect the function of dopamine and serotonin, vital for mood, behavior, and cognition.
+As such, Omega-3 fatty acids may positively impact children’s cognitive abilities, including attention, memory, and learning, which are all essential for appropriate behavior and language development.

 • ADHD and Behavior:** Several studies suggest that children with attention deficit hyperactivity disorder (ADHD) have lower levels of Omega-3 in their bodies.
 Some research has also indicated that Omega-3 supplements improve behavior and reduce symptoms in children with ADHD, including hyperactivity, impulsiveness, and inattention.

-• Language Development:** There is evidence to suggest that Omega-3 supplementation has positive effects on the language development of children.
+• Language Development: There is evidence to suggest that Omega-3 supplementation has positive effects on children’s language development.
 A 2017 study published in the Journal of Developmental & Behavioral Pediatrics found that early Omega-3 supplementation improved expressive language in toddlers.
 Another 2016 study published in the Journal of Nutritional Biochemistry found that higher prenatal DHA levels were associated with better early language development in infants.

-• Autism Spectrum Disorder (ASD):** There is some evidence to suggest that Omega-3 supplementation might improve social interaction and communication in children with ASD, although more research is needed in this area.
+• Autism Spectrum Disorder (ASD): Some evidence suggests that Omega-3 supplementation might improve social interaction and communication in children with ASD, although more research is needed in this area.

 Vitamin D3 Benefits

-• Vitamin D3 has a significant role in building strong bones, teeth, and a healthy immune system–helping the body to fight off infections.
+• Vitamin D3 is significant in building strong bones, teeth, and a healthy immune system–helping the body fight infections.

 • The Irish Osteoporosis Society has called on parents to keep vitamin D3 intake top of their minds.